 The MSU Libraries began in 1855 as a 200-volume collection at the founding of the Agricultural College of the State of Michigan, the institution that, a century later, would become Michigan State University.
 The fledgling collection was actually the donated library of the Michigan State Agricultural Society, which had agitated for the creation of a state agricultural college from the day the Society was established in 1849.
-This tiny library was housed in a single reading room on the third floor of College Hall, the first classroom building at the Michigan Agricultural College.
+This tiny library was housed in a single reading room on the third floor of College Hall, the first classroom building at the College.
 In the school’s early years, students and faculty spent most of the day in the classroom and the fields, so the library was open only a few hours in the early evening.
 Student assistants were the very first library employees.

-The first appointed librarian was Professor George T. Fairchild, an instructor in English literature who added “acting librarian” to his duties in 1872.
-At the same time, the library was moved to larger quarters on the first floor of College Hall and began to be used more heavily.
+The first appointed librarian was Professor George T. Fairchild, an instructor, and later, professor, in English literature who added “acting librarian” to his duties in 1872.
+At the same time, the library moved to larger quarters on the first floor of College Hall and began to be used more heavily.
 EliasJ.
 MacEwan, Fairchild’s successor as English professor, took over as acting librarian in 1880.
 The library then added 50 new subscriptions to journals in agriculture, botany, entomology, chemistry, engineering and literature.
 In 1881, the library moved to the Library–Museum Building, today known as Linton Hall, the oldest academic building on campus.

-In 1891, Linda E. Landon was appointed to manage a collection which had grown to 15,000 volumes and was available to students 14 hours a day.
+In 1891, Linda E. Landon was appointed to manage a collection that had grown to 15,000 volumes and was available to students 14 hours a day.
 The Cutter classification, an early method for shelving books by discipline, was implemented to allow the expanding collection to be browsed more easily.
-Over the next 25 years, Landon would oversee steady increases in the library’s holdings which filled its Linton Hall rooms to the bursting point.
+Over the next 25 years, Landon would oversee steady increases in the library’s holdings, which filled its rooms to the bursting point.

-By 1916, the collection had more than doubled and stack space had to be created by excavating underneath Linton Hall.
-A new building devoted to the library was clearly needed, and in May 1919, the governor of Michigan signed a bill appropriating $300,000 for that purpose.
+By 1916, the collection had more than doubled and stack space had to be created by excavating underneath the building.
+A new structure devoted to the library was clearly needed, and in May 1919, the governor of Michigan signed a bill appropriating $300,000 for that purpose.
 Six years would pass before the new building was ready to occupy, but library services continued unabated despite the cramped quarters.

 Jackson Towne, a graduate of Harvard and University of Illinois’ noted Library School, was appointed head librarian in 1932, when Linda Landon retired after 41 years of service.
 Landon Hall, a women’s dormitory built in 1947, was named in her honor.

 By the 1930s, academic libraries in the U.S. had developed to the point where quantitative measures and comparisons between institutions were becoming useful forms of evaluation.
-In 1933, for example, the MAC library was ranked seventh in the nation for its holdings in botany and horticulture, in the company of such highly specialized institutions as the New York Botanical Garden and the Massachusetts Horticultural Society.
+In 1933, for example, the library was ranked seventh in the nation for its holdings in botany and horticulture, in the company of such highly specialized institutions as the New York Botanical Garden and the Massachusetts Horticultural Society.
 Today, MSU Libraries have cultivated more state-of-the-art collections, including the Turfgrass Information Center, Vincent Voice Library, Africana, and Special Collections, which contains premiere collections in comic art (one of the largest such collections in the world), radicalism, cookery, and the history of veterinary medicine.

-Jackson Towne’s tenure as head librarian ran from 1932 to 1959, which roughly coincided with the era of MSU’s transition from a state agricultural college to a nationally-recognized research university.
-After World War II, MSU’s programs expanded to embrace the full range of arts and humanities, social sciences, and international studies, in addition to the agricultural, scientific and applied fields that were its original emphasis.
+Towne’s tenure as head librarian ran from 1932 to 1959, which roughly coincided with the era of MSU’s growth and transition from a regionally known land grant college to a nationally recognized research university.
+Beginning in the early 1920s, MSU’s programs had expanded to embrace the full range of arts and humanities, social sciences, and international studies, in addition to the agricultural, scientific and applied technical fields that were its original emphasis.
 Following World War II, research and doctoral programs were added and expanded.
-By 1949, Michigan State had established doctoral programs in 30 fields and was enrolling nearly 19,000 students.
-And in only 25 years, the library had outgrown its first building.
+By 1949, Michigan State had established doctoral programs in 30 fields and was enrolling nearly 19,000 students, and in less than 25 years, its library had outgrown its building.

 Richard E. Chapin was appointed director of libraries in 1959.
 Space issues continued to have a high priority; an east wing was added to the Main Library in 1967, tripling the existing shelf space.
-The collection had reached one million volumes while the addition was being built.
-It would reach two million volumes in 1973, three million in 1987, and four million in 1995.
+The collection had reached one million volumes by 1963 while the addition was being built.
+It would reach two million volumes in 1973.
+(See ‘Significant Milestones,’ below.)

 In the 1970s, libraries began transforming their collections and operations to take advantage of newly developing technology.
 Card catalogs were automated; films and software joined books on the shelves; telecommunications allowed libraries to share information quickly and easily.
 In 1989, the MSU Libraries’ catalog went online, allowing users to perform searches in a few seconds that took hours with the card catalog.